Table of Contents

 9. Employee Share Schemes (EMI Schemes)

-Offering employees shares through an Enterprise Management Incentives (EMI) scheme is a great way to reduce Corporation Tax while rewarding and retaining key staff.
-When employees exercise their share options, the company can claim a tax deduction on the difference between the market value and the price paid by the employee.
-It’s a win-win situation, employees feel valued, and the business benefits from tax relief.
+Implementing an Enterprise Management Incentives (EMI) scheme lets you reward key employees with shares.
+The company can claim a tax deduction on the difference between the market value and the price paid by employees, reducing corporation tax and improving retention.

 10. Patent Box Regime